shreya139/MiningMavericks/README.md

 # 2. Data Cleaning

 **DAPR, MDPR, WESD, PRCP_ATTRIBUTES, TAVG_ATTRIBUTES, TMAX_ATTRIBUTES, TMIN_ATTRIBUTES, SNWD_ATTRIBUTES:** These columns have a high percentage of missing values (over 99%), and it's unlikely they will provide meaningful insights.
-It's advisable to remove them.
+It's advisable to remove them.There are *22456* duplicate instances so all these instances are dropped.

 # Contributors
 * Dhruv Solanki (202218053)  -